SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 When developing a productive application, quality assurance and the detection of issues are essential.

-To keep things simple, here's a high-level summary of what it's all about:

 ## Manual Test

-You can manually test the application on your local machine.
+You can manually test the application on your local machine:

-Run the command `cds watch` on the command line interface.
+1. Run the command `npm install` on the command line interface to install the node modules defined in *package.json*.
+2. [Optional] Only in the *main-multi-tenant-features* branch, run command `npm run prebuild`.
+This generates access classes to external APIs and is required to avoid syntax errors in the application and unit tests.
+3. Run the command `cds watch`.
 This will start a Node.js server including the web application.
-The server uses an SQLight database, which makes local testing easy.
+The server uses an SQLight database which makes local testing easy.

 ## Automated Tests